goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 A great example of these practices is [Extreme Programming (XP)](https://en.wikipedia.org/wiki/Extreme_programming).
 It is a collection of software development techniques designed to improve quality and responsiveness of teams to an unpredictable environment.
 It has been around since the 1990s, and while I’ve been an enthusiastic practitioner for the last _\<depressing number\>_ years, even I did not expect to see artificial intelligence help prove its value so much in this new age.
 I also did not expect to see the latent value of some of these practices come to the fore so much.

+Take, for instance, refactoring, the continuous act of rewriting code to ostensibly ‘make it better’, can also be interpreted as a way to _rebuild understanding through recreation_, the same thing Richard Feynman’s blackboard quote alluded to.

-Take, for instance, [Test-Driven Development](/2025/two-days-two-hours-test-driven-development/), where you write an automated test or specification and establish the success conditions for a single change _before_ any code is even written.
+And [Test-Driven Development](/2025/two-days-two-hours-test-driven-development/), where you write an automated specification or test and establish the success conditions for a single change _before_ any code is even written.
 It can be a useful tool towards clarifying and documenting intent.
-It also provides a deterministic way to check whether the correct behaviour came out of the agentic loop.

-The idea of writing a specification beforehand is not an eccentricity, it’s to give you pause and force you to decompose the problem before you attempt to solve it.
-Writing the test itself requires careful deliberation and discipline, because while automated tests offer a number of benefits, [you cannot have them all at the same time](https://testdesiderata.com).
-What’s more, bad tests --- tests that overreach, are ineffective, or fail for the wrong reasons --- will slow everything down more than having no tests will.
+The idea of writing a test beforehand is not an eccentricity, it’s done to give you pause and force you to decompose the problem before you attempt to solve it.
+You set expectations so you do only what is needed, no more, no less.
+This looks good in theory, but relying on an LLM agent to sustain a test-driven development loop end-to-end can be pointless, even harmful.

+Yes, test-first does help because it gives the agent a deterministic way to check whether the job is done.
+But what about enabling reflection and design?
+Writing the test itself demands discipline and careful deliberation, in part because [you cannot have all the benefits of testing at the same time](https://testdesiderata.com).
+What’s more, bad tests --- ones that overreach, are ineffective, or fail for the wrong reasons --- will slow everything down more than having no tests will.
+TDD requires the ability to make decisions, and agents excel at extrapolation, not intention.
+TDD is valuable, but to _humans_ more than machines.
-And refactoring, the continuous act of rewriting code to ostensibly ‘make it better’, can also be interpreted as a way to _rebuild understanding through recreation_, the same thing Richard Feynman’s blackboard quote alluded to.

-While I’ve had success with Extreme Programming, it may not work for everyone or every project.
-It _can_ be an answer, but you need to ask the right questions first.
-You will need to adjust the practices to your specific constraints.
+So while I’ve had success with Extreme Programming, beware of applying it indiscriminately to an AI-supported workflow because benefits do not translate cleanly.
+XP _can_ be an answer, but you need to ask the right questions first.
+You will need to adjust the techniques to your specific constraints.
 I’ve learned through observation that adopting these practices like a kind of cargo cult, without an appreciation of what you should be getting out of them, can be a terrible, alienating move.

 Kent Beck, who developed Extreme Programming and co-signed the Agile Manifesto, shared his own experiences with [augmented coding](https://newsletter.kentbeck.com/p/augmented-coding-beyond-the-vibes) and reports that while AI can take on much of the mechanical work, you still need to be an engaged participant.

 Will you stand by without a care while incomprehensible slop accumulates in your code repositories?
 Are you prepared to pay the rising token costs?
 Do you have a plan for when your agent blacks out, as it has done in the past, [stalling whole teams around the world](https://www.linkedin.com/pulse/claudes-outages-show-dark-side-ai-productivity-total-system-lam-osbjc/)?

 I wish I had better news for the lazy, but _human in the loop_ is the only sensible default when using AI.
-It is a significant risk to hand over maintenance of your product to a thing you do not control, with no hope of maintaining it yourself because the cost of understanding it became too steep to pay.
+It is a significant risk to hand over maintenance of your product to a thing you do not control, with no hope of maintaining it yourself once the cost of understanding it becomes too steep to pay.

-Artificial intelligence is an aid, but one that will not reward passive participation the way many people hope it will.
+Artificial intelligence is a useful tool, but one that will not reward passive participation the way many people hope it will.
 No tools, however sophisticated, will build that understanding for you.
 This is inevitable because they operate at least one level below where the engineering value is.

 The best antidote I know is still to be involved in the process of creation.
 If you miss the opportunity, you can still rebuild the system in your head, or materially by rewriting its parts.[^rewrite]

-[^rewrite]: Or, if you're looking to take even bigger risks, [rewriting the whole](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).
+[^rewrite]: And if you're looking to take even bigger risks, [rewriting the whole](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).

 So I'm afraid you'll just have to put in the work.